• Skip to main content

 Instructions

-• In a small bowl, whisk together the sour cream and egg yolk until combined, set aside.
+• In a small bowl, whisk the sour cream and egg yolk to combine.
+Set aside.

-• Add the butter and pulse until butter is in pea size pieces, about 10 pulses, do not over mix.
+• Add the butter to the bowl and pulse about 10 times, until butter is in pea size pieces. *Do not over mix.

-• Add half the sour cream and egg mixture and pulse about 5 times until combined, add the remaining sour cream mixture and pulse/process until it comes together completely.
+• Add half the sour cream and egg mixture and pulse about 5 times to combine, then add the remaining sour cream mixture and pulse/process to create a smooth, pliable dough.

-• While the pie crust chills, make the filling.
+• While the pie crust chills, make the peach pie filling.

-• In a large nonstick sauté pan, stir together peaches, brown sugar, cornstarch, cinnamon, vanilla extract and salt.
+• In a large nonstick sauce pan over medium-high heat, stir together peaches, brown sugar, cornstarch, cinnamon, vanilla extract, and salt.

-• Once the pie crust has chilled and you’re ready to bake, preheat oven to 350℉.
+• When the crust is completely cold and you’re ready to bake the pie, preheat oven to 350℉.

-• Add the second pie crust on top and gently press so it lays flat against the filling.
+• Gently transfer the second pie crust over the filling, pressing gently so it lays flat against the filling.
 Flute the edges using your thumb and forefinger.
-Using a small paring knife place a slit in the center of the pie crust so it can vent.
+Using a small paring knife, cut four slits in the center of the crust to allow for venting.

 Nutrition